Ubudu/IOS-IndoorLocation-SDK/README.md

 ## IV.
 Location Manager delegate

-The `UbuduIndoorLocationManagerDelegate` provides callback methods which you can implement to receive events from the indoor location manager.
+The `UBUIndoorLocationManagerDelegate` provides callback methods which you can implement to receive events from the indoor location manager.

 Implement any of the methods below to receive events that are of any interest for your application: